Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold green links, buttons or images.

 Do you take off-road trips?
 Fenders will allow you to leave your bike and go shopping or check into a hotel without mud dripping off your lower body.
 Fenders can also save you from getting splashed in the face when you’re riding with a headwind.

 What about races?
 You won’t splash other people on their bikes.
-You’ll also have some protection when you go through standing water like puddles.
+You’ll also have some protection when you go through puddles and other standing water.

 Meanwhile, rain in a city won’t just splash you with grit.
 Think about all the spilled oil and gasoline on the road and the trash in the gutters.
 You won’t want that spraying you or getting stuck in your bike chain.

 Finally, mudguards keep your bike clean, so they make bike maintenance a lot easier.
-Far less cleanup is required after a ride in wet conditions, especially in the nooks and crannies of the drivetrain.
-You’d be surprised where sprayed mud and grit can end up, from brake cables to cogs and chains to your bearings.
+Far less cleanup is required—especially in the nooks and crannies of the drivetrain—after a ride in wet conditions.
+You’d be surprised where sprayed mud and grit can end up, from brake cables to cogs, chains, and bearings.
 With a guard on, your bike may only need a quick wipe down.
 This can also extend the life of your equipment by reducing general wear and tear.

 Not everyone loves bike fenders.
 Cheap models, poor installation jobs, and just using the wrong size can turn them into a major nuisance.
 People have had trouble with mudguards that bend, break, scratch up their legs, rattle, or rub the tires.